notqmail/notqmail.org/notqmail-1.08.md

 _NOTE: This release is under development and not yet published._

-# What is notqmail?
+# What's notqmail?

-_It's not qmail.
-It's also not netqmail._
+It's software for running an email server.
+See [[our wiki|Home]] for more information.

 # What's new?